FedericoBerlfein/euclidSim/README.md

 # euclidSim
-euclidSim is a software package that simulates Euclid-like images
+euclidSim is a software package that simulates Euclid-like images.